samer--/switex/README.md

 and latex.pl should be available as Prolog modules.

 The shell script in bin/switex should be copied or linked to somewhere on your PATH.
-Note that this needs to use Gnu bash - the current version points to /opt/local/bin/bash since I am using MacPorts to manage Gnu software on my Mac.
-You will probably need to edit the script, at least until I sort out a better system.

 The TeX file tex/switex.sty should be copied or linked to somewhere in your TeX tree.